- What Is It?

 Female reproductive system definition

-The female reproductive system contains both organs inside the body and external structures on the body.
-Its function is to enable reproduction of the species, so it is involved in sexual maturation as well as the actual process of pregnancy and birth.
+The female reproductive system is made up of internal organs and external structures.
+Its function is to enable the reproduction of the species.
+Sexual maturation is the process that this system undergoes in order to carry out its role in the process of pregnancy and birth.

 Internal reproductive organs